Brand Names: Dalmane

 What is flurazepam (Dalmane)?

 Flurazepam is a benzodiazepine (ben-zoe-dye-AZE-eh-peen) similar to Valium.
-Flurazepam affects chemicals in the brain that may become unbalanced and cause sleep problems (insomnia).
+Flurazepam affects chemicals in the brain that may be unbalanced in people with sleep problems (insomnia).

-Flurazepam is used to treat insomnia symptoms, such as trouble falling or staying asleep.
+Flurazepam is used to treat symptoms of insomnia, such as trouble falling or staying asleep.

 Flurazepam may also be used for purposes not listed in this medication guide.